zzalscv2/FFEA/INSTALL.md

      It will be used to build the documentation.
 Some mathematical formulae will not render correctly if [LaTeX](https://www.tug.org/texlive/) is not found.

-   * [Python](https://www.python.org/) (>= 2.6), is used to run some tests to verify that the FFEA runner was correctly built, as well as in the FFEA tools.
+   * [Python](https://www.python.org/) (2.7.X), is used to run FFEA tools and some tests to verify that the FFEA runner was correctly built. **FFEA tools is currently incompatible with Python 3**, but an upgrade is in progress.

    * [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/) and [Matplotlib](https://matplotlib.org/) are needed to run some tests as well as in several FFEAtools.